Do I have the right of appeal?

 If he considers it was inappropriate to take no action, he will notify you and inform you what action it is proposed to take in relation to the complaint.
-However, if we had permission from the Independent Police Complaints Commission (IPCC) to take no action you will not have a right of appeal.
+However, if we had permission from the Independent Office for Police Conduct (IOPC) to take no action you will not have a right of appeal.

 Complaints about policy and procedure

 You do not have any right of appeal against the outcome of complaints of this nature.

 For complaints which are locally handled you will have a right of appeal against the outcome to the Chief Constable of Lancashire Constabulary (or an officer delegated by him), although in a small number of cases it will be the Independent Office for Police Conduct (IOPC).
 If the Chief Constable considers that on the basis of the evidence available, the outcome was inappropriate, he may take whatever action he feels is necessary.

 For complaints which have been formally investigated by the Professional Standards Department you will have the right of appeal to the IOPC against the following: